-- Wells Fargo must approve your contractors and close the loan before work can begin.
+- Wells Fargo must validate your contractors and close the loan before work can begin.
 Our funding department will assist you in making interim payments to your contractor(s).

-- If you have an FHA 203(k) loan, we must perform inspections of the work before we release funds.
+- We must perform inspections of the work before we release funds.

 - Once the inspector is satisfied with the work quality, we release the funds from the escrow account.
 The checks are made out jointly to you and your contractor.
 Typically, we do not release funds until work is completed.
 Upon completion of the project, we perform a final inspection and we disburse the final funds.

 Visit our Home Improvement Lending Center for more information.